 When I first met Za’atarah, he told me he was the son of simple peasants.
 That too surprised me, because Arabic culture is class aware.
 People from upper classes look down at people from the lower classes.
 People from lower classes pretend that they are from higher classes than they really are.
 I knew many people that would live lavishly, drive expensive cars and wear expensive clothes even though they couldn’t afford it, they were trying to create the illusion of being wealthier than they really were.
 I knew many people that came from humble origins but as soon as they were able to get a good salary they would deny their origins, pretend they were something they were not.
 In Canada, it would have been very easy for Za’atarah to pretend that his family was some educated middle class bunch.
 Instead he seemed to almost brag about his humble origins.
 How un-arabic?
 To be proud of who you are instead of what you are supposed to be.

 Everything about this man was radical and admirable.
 Plus, he was an amazing cook.
 He would make me kusa mahshi (zucchini stuffed with meat and vegetables).
+This short story about love is a about to take a yummy turn.
 He introduced me to avocado which I never ate before because I thought it looked weird.
 What a treat to taste avocado for the very first time.
 I wouldn’t say that my stomach is the shortest path to my heart but that path is fairly short.
 I think it was the poetry that impressed me the most, but the food didn’t hurt.
-Like most Hollywood movies, you should be able to predict the rest of this story.
+Like most Hollywood movies, you should be able to predict the rest of this short story about love.
 We fell in love, got married and lived happily ever after.

 And then the rest of our life together started.
 Five years into our marriage we moved together to Israel perusing an academic career for Za’atarah.
 I had grown up in a country where the word Israel was rarely uttered; it was always referred to as the “enemy”.
 The state of the enemy, the prime minister of the enemy, the Zionist entity were all part of the everyday vocabulary in Kuwait at the time.
 All maps of the middle east would show “occupied Palestine” but no Israel.
 I had never seen the state of Israel on a map.
 Somehow in my mind, Israel was this entity hovering in the air somewhere.
 Imagine my surprise when I discovered that Israel is yet another country that actually exists on the ground and they don’t refer to themselves as the enemy they all have names.
 Wow! how radical?
 Well!
 I was determined to put away all that enemy propaganda, taught to me in school, behind and keep an open mind and adjust as best as I could.
 But, childhood conditioning dies hard.